russellPoole/microblog/notes/ch01_helloworld.md

 Navigate to `http://127.0.0.1:5000/`, `http://127.0.0.1:5000/index`, or `http://localhost:5000/` in your browser to see the Flask application running locally.

 Pres `Ctrl + C` to stop the web server.

+## Git Add, Commit, Status, and Push

+Save all files being worked on.
+Run `git status` to see all tracked files that have been updated.
+You should see each of the files you created for the application.

+Run `git add *` to add all of these files to the HEAD for commit.

+Run `git commit -m "Message to indicate the contents of the commit."`

+Run `git push origin master` to push the changes to the GitHub repository.

+All new files should now be present in the GitHub repository.
+Running `git status` should indicate that there are no changed files.